halaalduh/Diabetes-Prediction-using-Healthcare-Dataset/README.md

 Diabetes is one of the most common chronic diseases worldwide and an increasing health concern.
 Early prediction can significantly reduce complications and improve patients’ quality of life.
 By applying **machine learning classification and clustering techniques** to this dataset, we aim to:
 - Provide useful insights for healthcare professionals.
 - Support preventive healthcare and awareness.
-- Demonstrate how AI can contribute to solving real-world medical problems.

 ## Students’ Names
 - Hala Alduhayan 445202381